Stairs. Entry group. Materials. Doors. Locks. Design

 • dries quickly.

-Among the disadvantages: it can cause overheating of the body, it is expensive and accumulates static electricity.
+Disadvantages: can cause overheating of the body, is expensive and accumulates static electricity.

-Sintepukh.
-It is a fluffy volumetric mass of synthetic fibers with a hollow structure.
+Sintepooh.
+This is a fluffy bulky mass made of synthetic fibers with a hollow structure.
 It consists of white springy fibers, intertwined, they form a dense structure.
-There are several types of synthetic down, among them siliconized down.
+There are several types of synthetic fluff, including siliconized fluff.
 Twisted polyester fibers are additionally processed silicone emulsion.
-This allows them not to cling to each other, to maintain volume for a long time.
+This allows them not to cling to each other and maintain volume for a long time.

-The characteristics of the insulation are as close as possible to fluff.
+The characteristics of the insulation are as close as possible to down.

 Advantages of synthetic fluff:

-• the material does not absorb odors, does not accumulate dust;
+• the material does not absorb odors and does not accumulate dust;

 • high wear resistance, it does not collapse;